ankane/active_median/README.md

 ### 0.2.0

-A native database function is no longer needed.
+A user-defined function is no longer needed.
 Create a migration with `ActiveMedian.drop_function` to remove it.

 ## Contributing